skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 ## Areas you think they could improve?

 I'd just say _“stick to your guns”_.
 Grow organically and keep the spirit that makes Haxe special.

 ## Where do you get your inspiration?
 Music?

-I listen to music constantly, too much to list here...
+I listen to music constantly, too much to list here…

 ## Any specific books you strongly recommend?